-Description of the development The proposed development is for a Minor Change to Development Permit for Reconfiguring a Lot (two lots into four lots) Reasons for Decision a) The proposed change is considered minor and will not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015 ; b) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; c) The proposed development does not compromise the relevant State Planning Policy; and d) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Rural Zone Code; Access, Parking and Transport Code; Bushfire Hazard Overlay Code; Filling and Excavation Code; Landscape Code; Reconfiguring a Lot Code; Steep Land Overlay Code; Stormwater Management Code; and Water and Sewer Code.
-Matters prescribed by (i) The State Planning Policy - Part E; regulation (ii) The Central Queensland Regional Plan; (iii) The Rockhampton Region Planning Scheme 2015; and (iv) The common material, being the material submitted with the application.
+Description of the Request for an Extension to the Relevant Period for Development Permit development D/180-2014 for Reconfiguring a Lot (two lots into two lots) Reasons for decision The proposed boundary realignment, subject to the extension of the relevant period, will remain consistent with the intent of the Low Density Residential Zone; b) The proposed boundary realignment does not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015 ; c) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and d) The proposed development does not compromise the relevant State Planning Policy.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Low Density Residential Zone Code; Access, Parking and Transport Code; Filling and Excavation Code; Landscape Code; Reconfiguring a Lot Code; Stormwater Management Code; and Water and Sewer Code.

+Matters prescribed by regulation

+- (i) The State Planning Policy Part E; - (ii) The Central Queensland Regional Plan; - (iii) The Rockhampton Region Planning Scheme 2015; and - (iv) The common material, being the material submitted with the application.